Markus Søberg

 Markus Søberg (born 22 April 1995) is a Norwegian professional ice hockey right winger.
-He is currently playing for Stavanger Oilers in the Norwegian Eliteserien (Norway).
+He is currently playing for Vålerenga Ishcokey in the Norwegian Eliteserien (Norway).

 He was drafted by the Columbus Blue Jackets in the sixth round (165th overall) of the 2013 NHL Entry Draft.

 Hailing from Oslo, he is a brother of Steffen Søberg.

 Playing career

 After playing Junior Hockey in Sweden and Canada, Søberg returned home, signing for Vålerenga midway through the 2015–16 season.
 Before the 2016–17 season, he was picked up by defending champions Stavanger Oilers.